 Classification Comments: Silver Maple - Green Ash - Black Ash Floodplain Forest Group (G653) was moved to Laurentian-Acadian Flooded & Swamp Forest Macrogroup (M504) per comments from Canadian ecologists.
 These are floodplain alliances with species that are more common in the central parts of the United States.
 Further review is needed to see if these northern expressions of Acer saccharinum flooded forests are outliers of this macrogroup or have enough northern associates to fit comfortably with other northern flooded and swamp forest types in M504.
 Eastern North American floodplain forests contain a diverse suite of dominant tree species with wide ranges, and they resist subdivision into neat groups and alliances.
 Some readjustment may be necessary.
 Further review is needed to ascertain if this is the correct way to separate these floodplain groups and alliances Into the appropriate macrogroups.

 M154 Southern Great Plains Floodplain Forest & Woodland, note:

 M028 Great Plains Flooded & Swamp Forest, note:

-M504 Laurentian-Acadian-North Atlantic Coastal Flooded & Swamp Forest, note: occurs in the Laurentian-Acadian area of the U.S. and Canada to the north of this macrogroup, and includes both swamp and flooded forest types.
+M504 Laurentian-Acadian Flooded & Swamp Forest, note: "occurs in the Laurentian-Acadian area of the U.S. and Canada to the north of this macrogroup, and includes both swamp and flooded forest types."